abhipraydhoble/ThreeTier-Using-Docker/README.md

-# Three-Tier Architecture using Docker (Without Docker Compose)
+# Three-Tier Architecture using Docker

 ## **Overview**
 This project demonstrates a three-tier architecture using Docker containers for a **frontend, backend, and database** setup.
 The setup involves: